mohammad-khalili-oulu/iotlab_riot_aws/README.md

     Lastly, the AWS server was utilized within the application layer to efficiently manage and process the amassed data.
     Ref: https://www.youtube.com/watch?v=TUTqYEZZUdc

-The subsequent sections provide detailed insights into each of these stages:
+## Board
+In this project, we utilized M3 boards of iot-lab.info and we get the required configuration from the [https://github.com/iot-lab/openlab/blob/master/platform/iotlab-m3/iotlab-m3_net.c]
+It provides some required information and codes for reading sensors, sending a radio packet with CSMA MAC layer implementation, and getting nodes' UID (used to communicate with neighbor nodes).

-Sensor Layer
+## Sensor Layer
 This phase concentrated on the foundational element of our project: capturing environmental data through a suite of sensors available via IoT-Lab.
 The integration process and utilization of resources from this repository formed the backbone of our data acquisition strategy.

-## Board
-This source code is used for the two first tutorials "First Steps" on the IoT-LAB Website.

-It provides the following features:

-    read sensors
-    send a radio packet with CSMA MAC layer implementation blink LEDs (red, green, blue) with a 1hz period get nodes UID and match it with real node type and number using {UID: node} table i2c interact with control_node to get time

-## Sensor Layer

 The sensor layer serves as the foundational component for gathering environmental data crucial to this IoT project.
 This phase involves utilizing various sensors available through IoT-Lab to collect essential information about the environment.